olarsson/react-scrollsy/README.md

 - `elem` - (ref, required) sets the element reference to use when tracking scroll progress.
 - `settings` - (object, required)
+  - `trigger` - (['onEnter' | 'onLeave'], optional) when the calculations should be begin, defaults to 'onEnter'. is only used when 'basedOn' is set to 'elem' or 'vp'. 'onEnter' means the trigger is when the element enters the vp, 'onLeave' is when the element start to leave the vp.
   - `duration` - (object, required)
     - `distance` - (number, required) how long of the tracked elements duration calculations should be active for.
     - `unit` - (['px' | '%'], required) unit the distance should be measured in.